zerospeech/zerospeech2017_surprise/README.md

 # Getting started #

-**What follows will become the zerospeech.com 2017 Getting Started page**

 This document details how to registrate to the challenge, download the datasets and evaluation code and submit your results.
 If you are experiencing any issue, please contact us at zerospeech2017@gmail.com.

 In principle, each team should make only ONE submission.
 A small number of submissions per team are tolerated (for instance, to compare a small number models; capped at 5 per team) so long as you pledge to report and discuss all of your submissions in the journal article.